 PanAust has an extensive global supply chain.
-In 2021, PanAust procured goods and services valued in excess of US\$348 million from 1,029 suppliers across 30 countries.
-90 per cent of the goods and services were procured from suppliers incorporated in Laos, Thailand, and Australia.
-12 suppliers accounted for 50 per cent of the annual spend.
+In 2022, PanAust procured goods and services valued at more than US\$400 million from 1,055 suppliers across 30 countries.

+92 per cent of the goods and services were procured from suppliers incorporated in Laos, Thailand, Australia and China.
+11 suppliers accounted for 50 per cent of the annual spend.

-The majority of goods and services procured for the Company include:
+Most goods and services procured for the Company include:

-- > Non-operational
+- non-operational

-- Bulk commodities
+- bulk commodities

-- Fixed plant and processing equipment and services
+- fixed plant and processing equipment and services

-- Mining operations equipment and services
+- mining operations equipment and services

-- Mobile equipment parts and maintenance
+- mobile equipment parts and maintenance

-- Projects and construction
+- projects and construction.